zowe/zowe-client-java-sdk/README.md

 For instance, one API package provides the ability to upload and download z/OS data sets.
 You can leverage that package to rapidly build a client application that interacts with data sets.

 This Java SDK joins an existing community of language specific SDKs: Python, NodeJS, Swift, and Kotlin.
-This project provides the Java community compatible capabilities and may differentiate (see MonitorJobs) to rapidly build client applications to interface with your z/OS instance.
+This project provides the Java community compatible capabilities to rapidly build client applications to interface with your z/OS instance.
 You can introduce such client applications to modern CI/CD pipelines on any modern OS with a JVM instance.

 Issues worked on documenting main feature set provided can be view within MVP issues [#1](https://github.com/zowe/zowe-client-java-sdk/issues/5) and [#2](https://github.com/zowe/zowe-client-java-sdk/issues/219).